multiversx/mx-docs/docs/sdk-and-tools/dapp-core.md

 dapp-core also exposes a toast component for tracking transactions that uses the above mentioned hooks and displays toasts with transactions statuses.

 The toasts list is exposed via **TransactionsToastList** UI component and can be used just by rendering it inside the application.
+`TransactionToastList` component renders also custom toasts.
+A custom toast can be added using the util function: `addNewCustomToast` and can be removed using `deleteCustomToast`

+When `TransactionToastList` is also used for displaying custom toasts, is enough to call `addNewCustomToast` to add new custom toast to the list;

 ```
 <App>